JetBrains/kotless/README.md

     }

     webapp {
-        //Optional parameter, by default technical name will be generated route53 = Route53("kotless", "example.com")
+        //Optional parameters, by default technical name will be generated route53 = Route53("kotless", "example.com")
     }
 }